netdata/netdata/docs/guides/troubleshoot/troubleshooting-agent-with-cloud-connection.md

 ### Verify that your IP is not blocked by Netdata Cloud

 Most of the nodes change IPs dynamically.
-It is possible that your current IP has been restricted from accessing `app.netdata.cloud` due to security concerns, usually because it was spamming Netdata Coud with too many failed requests (old versions of the agent).
+It is possible that your current IP has been restricted from accessing `app.netdata.cloud` due to security concerns, usually because it was spamming Netdata Cloud with too many failed requests (old versions of the agent).

 To verify this: